Sangdo-Han/Sangdo-Han.github.io/docs/review/computer-vision/3d-image-reconstruction.md

 ---
 layout: default
-title: 3D Image Reconstruction
+title: 3D Image Reconstruction - Introduction
 parent: Computer Vision
 grand_parent: AI Review
 math: katex
 nav_order: 1
 ---

-# 3D Reconstruction
+# 3D Reconstruction - Introduction

-Review survey (23.07.02)
+Post Completed (23.07.02)
 {: .label .label-green}

-Review Detailed Methodology (comming-soon)
+Format Updated (23.07.13)
 {: .label .label-yellow}

+Introductions to 3D Reconstruction : Backgrounds, Metrics and Representations

-## Introduction
+## Backgrounds

 3D reconstruction, which is 3-Dimensional representation of objects,  can be used for many applications such as video games, animation, navigation and so on.